bshouse/ClearEarthNLP/README.md

 ClearNLP is an easy to use toolkit for text processing in Earth Science domains such as Cryosphere, Ecology and Earthquake.
-It can contains implementations for part-of-speech tagging, named entity recognition, dependency parsing and subsumption learning.
-All the models are trained using deep neural networks and give state-of-the-art performances.
+It contains implementations for part-of-speech tagging, named entity recognition, dependency parsing and subsumption learning.
+All the models are trained using deep neural networks and give state-of-the-art performance.

 __Install__
 ```